ahulsekemp/hulsekemp-site/_pages/home.md

 Our research group is part of the US Department of Agriculture, Agricultural Research Service, Genomics and Bioinformatics Research Unit, a distributed unit with four locations in the Southeast Area.
-We are based out of the University of Florida Emerging Pathogens Institute and the USDA-ARS Center for Medical Agricultural and Veterinary Entomology.
+We are based out of Raleigh, North Carolina.

 GBRU-Gainesville works broadly in machine learning, software, and microbiome science across application domains.
 Thse applications include animal health, crop improvement,